namoray/vision-workers/llm_server/README.md

 RUNNING WITH ENV VARS:

 ### `PORT` : int
-The port to run the server on (default 6919)
+The port to run the server on (default 6919).
+The ports 6900-6919 are exposed by default, so pick one of those if you can!

 ### `CUDA_VISIBLE_DEVICES` : str
 The Device to use for the vllm server.
 If not specified, will use cuda:0